zarnasavaliya09/ZarnasBookStore/ZarnasBookStore/README.txt

 create partial view for edit and back and add the view in shared folder now create another partial view for edit and back button and add the @model razor statement inside it.

+modify the Upsert.cshtml to @title variable add the @section call to validate input on the client side test.